-To get in the mood to party, or to digest a good meal, Eastern countries offer vodka, Caribbean offer rum and Hispanic countries aguardiente.
-Brazil is faithful to his famous cachaça, or cachace.
-An alcoholic spirit made with fermented sugarcane juice, this drink formerly reserved for the lower classes has taken pride of place among other well loved spirits.
+Whether it is to get the party started or to digest a good meal, Eastern countries offer vodka, the Caribbean offers rum, and Hispanic countries offer aguardiente.
+Brazil, however, remains faithful to its famous cachaça.
+An alcoholic spirit made from fermented sugarcane juice, cachaça has transitioned from a drink once reserved for the lower classes to one that holds a respected place among other well-loved spirits.

 Cachaça, an old cordial